Catruc/OpenGL_Island/README.md

 Getting Started:
 To dive into this OpenGL scene, clone the repository and follow the setup instructions provided.
 Whether you're a graphics enthusiast or a developer looking to explore OpenGL capabilities, this project offers a rich platform for experimentation and learning.

+The main object (the Island) was too large to upload it.
+If you need it just send an e-mail at dan.catruc@gmail.com and I will send it to you.

 <img width="799" alt="CatrucAlexandruDan_gr30238_scr" src="https://github.com/Catruc/OpenGL_Island/assets/122831040/8e911770-69ce-47b6-a325-0927150d8b21">